digitalocean/terraform-provider-digitalocean/docs/data-sources/database_cluster.md

 * `region` - DigitalOcean region where the cluster will reside.
 * `node_count` - Number of nodes that will be included in the cluster.
 * `maintenance_window` - Defines when the automatic maintenance should be performed for the database cluster.
+* `storage_size_mib` - The disk size, in MiB, allocated to the cluster.
+* `storage_autoscale` - Storage autoscaling configuration for the database cluster.
 * `private_network_uuid` - The ID of the VPC where the database cluster is located.
 * `host` - Database cluster's hostname.
 * `private_host` - Same as `host`, but only accessible from resources within the account and in the same region.